 No idea what this fella's real name is - he calls himself variously Ravi, Ravi Goose and Ravi (Tha) Goose - some of those may be stage names or all even potentially.
 He specialises in his own custom hand-built high gain dual-distortion pedals, of which he currently has 2 models to his name.
 They both sound great, although my focus is more on the slightly higher gain Kult version.
 This was high up on my High Gain / Metal pedal wishlist before I acquired the Empress Heavy, and its currently being pipped by the MI Audio Megalith Delta!

-Greer is probably currently best known for its Lightspeed Organic Overdrive pedal - which is high on my wishlist of course.
+Greer is probably currently best known for its Lightspeed Organic Overdrive pedal - which is high on my wishlist of course (acquired actually).
 Yet it has numerous other excellent pedals that occasionally slip my mind - it is as well I have this list here to remain aware of these great options: